-If you are a current eCare user, you will still have access to all your information you're used to viewing.
-When MyChart goes live, you'll be able to your hospital admissions and emergency department visits as well as billing and payment details.
+If you previously used eCare, you will still have access to all your information you're used to viewing.
+Now you'll also be able to see your hospital admissions and emergency department visits as well as billing and payment details.
 See all of the new features in the chart above.

-Current UW Medicine patients without an eCare account
+Current UW Medicine patients without a patient account

-If you’d like to see medical information from prior visits that is not visible in MyChart, you will need to fill out a release of information to request those records.
-You can fill out a release of information from within MyChart.
+If you’d like to see medical information from prior visits that is not visible in MyChart, you can request those records via MyChart or fill out a release of information via phone, email or regular mail.

 New billing features

-When MyChart goes live, you will be able to see and pay all of your UW Medicine bills on MyChart, including balances from before the go-live.
+You can see and pay all of your UW Medicine bills on MyChart, including balances from before MyChart went live.
 You access your bills the same way you do your medical information — using your MyChart login.
 Simply log in using your username and password or sign up for a new account.
 You will have access to the billing information for which you are financially responsible without any additional set-up required.

 You will be able to see all historical information for any of your outstanding accounts, regardless of where you were seen.
 Please note that certain services (such as laboratory services, Airlift Northwest and Valley Medical Center) will still be accessed through separate portals.

-Most statement data, including historical charge details will be accessible through your MyChart account.
+For most UW Medicine statement data, including historical charge details are accessible through your MyChart account.

-To access your physician billing, Harborview statements for dates of service prior to MyChart going live, you will need to access the existing Harborview physician portal.
+To access your physician billing, Harborview statements for dates of service prior to March 27, 2021, you will need to access the existing Harborview physician portal.
 Online payment for these balances will be through your MyChart account, or through MyChart's "pay as guest" feature.
-Services at Harborview after MyChart goes live will be accessible through your MyChart account.
+Services at Harborview after March 27, 2021 will be accessible through your MyChart account.

 Billing access is controlled separately from clinical details.
-Access to billing-related details, including statements, ability to pay, and billing letter communications will only be available to the person who is financially responsible (known as the guarantor).
+Access to billing-related details, including statements, ability to pay, and billing letter communications is available only to the person who is financially responsible (known as the guarantor).